rfhs/rfhs-wiki/pages/WirelessCaptureTheFlag-WCTF-WIFI-Challenges.md

 [] Sometimes the screen locks, and refuses to unlock.
 [] Lots more bugs, please report them in our discord so we can track and fix them

+==RF CTF Wifi Challenges==

+The entire virtual wifi environment is fair game.
+If you can see it, you probably want to hack it.
+The challenges are specifically following the ESSID naming convention "RFHS_CTF_##" where ## is a number from 00 through 18 (numbers do NOT indicate difficulty).
+Each of these wifi devices will offer a different configuration or challenge.
+Please use the included dictionary file for all password cracking needs, you will find it conveniently in your home directory in the virtual environment.
+Beginner level challenges for the most common configs are specifically available as "RFHS_CTF_WEP" and "RFHS_CTF_WPA".
+These challenges are lower point value but great for starting out or practicing before attacking the main challenges.
+The simple step-by-step guides available via google should work well for these, while the main challenges often require some additional finesse.

+Flag
+[] For WEP based challenges, submit the wep key in ascii or hex.
+If you submit in hex, it should be all upper case with no separaters.
+(FEEDDEADBEEF not fe:ed:de:ad:be:ef)
+[] For WPA based challenges, submit the wpa passphrase (PSK/SAE) or user password (Enterprise) [] For challenges without a shared key (open, etc), there is a user passing credentials in a cleartext format, sniff it out and submit the password.
+[] You can connect to RFHS_CTF_12 and navigate to the router from a web browser for a flag.

+Hints
+[] Always be collecting.
+You have multiple wifi cards, USE THEM.
+[] Ensure the tools you are using are modern.
+The protocols we are using are modern, you need modern tools to see things correctly
+[] Kismet is your friend.
+Aircrack-ng is a good acquaintance but not always a friend.
+[] There are devices for RFHS_CTF_00 through RFHS_CTF_18 *inclusive*, no numbers are missing.
+Find it.
+[] If you get stuck, ask for help in discord.
+It's always worth trying.